jakevdp/pypropack/README.md

 This is an experimental python wrapper for the PROPACK package, which implements efficient singular value decompositions of large sparse matrices and linear operators.
-If the performance of this module is satisfactory, it may be incorporated into Scipy at a later data
+If the performance of this module is satisfactory, it may be incorporated into Scipy at a later date.

 Installation & Testing
 ----------------------